rhribeiro25/scratch-game/src/main/resources/problem_description.md

 |-------------------|-----------------------------------------------------------------------------------------------------------------------------|
 | "bet_amount": 100 | { </br> "matrix": [ </br> ["A", "B", "C"], </br> ["E", "B", "5x"], </br> ["F", "D", "C"] </br> ], </br> "reward": 0 </br> } |

-Description: The game is settled as LOST, so bonus symbol has not been applied because the reward is 0.
+Description: The gameController is settled as LOST, so bonus symbol has not been applied because the reward is 0.

-Won game:
+Won gameController:

 ![Won Game](won_game_3x3.png "Won with 10x")